Chocomunk/grand-theft-avery-2022/averyos/README.md

     - Also consider keeping track of whether all of a node's connections are visited (both child+parent? or separately?)
 - GUI
+  - [ ] Make all the margins/padding line up
   - [x] Make everything fullscreen
   - [x] Add pre-defined window layouts for programs to use
     - Programs can access the surfaces of a specific layout